Our top pick for

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into TriState Capital's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 |Gross profit TTM||$175.7 million|

 |Market capitalisation||$726.8 million|

 There are currently 526,671 TriState Capital shares held short by investors – that's known as TriState Capital's "short interest".
 This figure is 10.3% down from 587,083 last month.

 There are a few different ways that this level of interest in shorting TriState Capital shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against TriState Capital.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against TriState Capital.